What is On-Job Training

-• OJT occurs at the workplace, with guidance from a supervisor, manager, or another knowledgeable employee.
+• Workplace-based learning: OJT happens on-site, with guidance from a supervisor, manager, or experienced employee.

-• OJT can last from hours to weeks, depending on the complexity of the job tasks.
+• Duration: OJT can last from a few hours to several weeks, depending on the complexity of the job.

 How Aptien can help you plan and confirm on-the-job training

-• Plan on-job training activities using training plans
+• Plan on-the-job training activities using training plans

 • A manager or worker can confirm when the training is done